-- The States of Guernsey have an Education Services representative who facilitates students' inclusion through liaison with schools, colleges and agencies and who supports the availability of appropriate provision.
+- The States of Guernsey have an Education Services representative who helps with students' inclusion through liaising with schools, colleges and other support agencies.

 - Voluntary organisations offer some employment opportunities for young people with disabilities: Grow Ltd, GO, Action for Children (tel.700218 or email email@example.com) and Autism Guernsey can all provide safe and secure working environments for disabled people with a range of care and support needs.

 - The Day Service can be accessed by young people who are 18+ with learning difficulties.
 Follow the link.

 - Careers Guernsey is an careers service for all ages providing free, impartial careers information, advice and guidance.

 Moving to the Adult Learning Disability Services